 Australian High Commissioner to New Zealand

-Mr Michael Potts is the Australian High Commissioner to New Zealand.
+Mr Michael Potts is the Australian High Commissioner to New Zealand with non-resident accreditation to the Cook Islands.
 His biography is available here.

 Contact information and opening hours for the Australian High Commission in Wellington and the Australian Consulate-General in Auckland is available here.

 If you are an Australian needing help, visit this page for consular services available to you.
 Should you be in distress and require urgent help, please telephone the High Commission on 64 4 473 6411 or Consulate-General on 64 9 921 8800.
 You can also contact the 24 hour consular section in Canberra on 0061 2 6261 3305 (when calling from New Zealand).